Festival of Tabernacles 2023

 Services will be held at

-The Festival will start with a get together Wednesday evening 4th October at 7:30 p.m.
+The Festival will start with a get together on Friday evening 29th September at 7:30 p.m.

 There will be two services on each of the Holy Days.
-A morning service starting at 10:30 a.m. and an afternoon service starting at 2:30 p.m. on Thursday 5th October and Thursday 12th October.
+A morning service starting at 10:30 a.m. and an afternoon service starting at 2:30 p.m. that is on Saturday 30th September and Saturday 7th October.

 How to get there

 The mainline trains run from London (Euston Station) to Glasgow (Scotland).
-There is a local train from Preston to Windermere.
-This train stops at Oxenholme, which is a station on the mainline from London to Glasgow.
+This train stops at Oxenholme, which is a station on the mainline from London to Glasgow, just outside Kendal.
+There is a branchline train from Oxenholme to Windermere, which stops in Kendal.

 For those travelling by car, you will find Kendal along the M6 motorway, which runs from Manchester to Carlisle and on to Glasgow in Scotland.
 You take route 590 from exit 36 and continue on to route 591.